 “We are the Masters of Our Own Life.
 We choose how to behave and how to present ourselves to the World.
 Be strong and have Faith in yourself for you truly hold the Key to Your Life. ~ Timber Wolf 2014″

 While this can bring the Spiritual Warrior and Seeker of the Way some clarity of purpose, something I read yesterday (Sunday 21 December 2014) left me and other friends, new and old, on Facebook in no doubt about the Spiritual Warrior and the lifestyle we all choose to follow.
-Below, reproduced with the permission of the author, Edmond Raymond Labutte, is the short article along with its accompanying image.
+Below, reproduced with the permission of the person placing it on Facebook, Edmond Raymond Labutte, is the short article along with its accompanying image.

 What is the warrior lifestyle?
 The true warrior is a rare person in today’s world.
 He lives life with a different set of values compared with the rest of society.
 Even those who do share the same values, rarely live a lifestyle which adheres to those values to the extent that the warrior does.
 To most people, ethics are situational.
 They make decisions according to what is best for them, instead of what is right.
 This is not the case with the warrior.
 The warrior values honor, integrity, justice, and his sense of what is right, above all else.
 His ethics are not situational; they are his way of life.